Gardener’s Hands 101: Protection & Cleaning Tips

 glycerin

 - Mix ingredients together with enough glycerin to moisten.
 Store in a glass jar (sealed tight while being stored).
-Use 1 tablespoon to rub into hands and remove stains.
+Use 1 tablespoon as needed.

 - For a fresh citrus smell, try adding a bit of fresh orange or lemon juice.

-- Mix equal parts: Baking Soda, Dry Milk Powder, Lavender Buds
+- Combine equal parts: Baking Soda, Dry Milk Powder, Lavender Buds

 - Keep in an airtight container and shake before use.
-Pour a bit on wet hands and rub into skin for a few minutes, should lift garden and dirt stains.
+Pour a bit on wet hands and rub in for a few minutes.

 Warm water